clicon/clixon-docs/quickstart.rst

 Clixon can use two RESTCONF compile-time variants:

 *  `FCGI` : Reverse proxy such as `Nginx <https://nginx.org>`_  using an internal FCGI socket communication.
 A reverse proxy needs to be configured.
-*  `Native http`: web-server using `libevhtp <https://github.com/criticalstack/libevhtp>`_.
-The libevhtp web server is integrated with the clixon restconf daemon and needs no extra installations, apart from ensuring you have server and client certs for https.
+*  `Native http`: web-server using `libevhtp <https://github.com/clicon/clixon-libevhtp.git>`_.
+The web server is integrated with the clixon restconf daemon and needs no extra installations, apart from ensuring you have server and client certs for https.

 FCGI
 ^^^^